-Take a look into the Filters section.
-You will find there different rules and types of Internet content that you can block.
-For advanced users, it is also possible to define your own rules in Blacklist, Whitelist and Redirect sections.
-All Internet resources matching Blacklist rules will be inaccessible from your device.
+There are two ways of activating Weblock on your device.
+The easiest way is through a local VPN profile, which will enforce your rules for all Wi-Fi and cellular connections.
+Please follow the Tutorial available in the app to properly setup Weblock using this method.
+Have a look into the Filters section, where you can find lists of rules and types of Internet content that you can easily block.
+For more advanced users, it is also possible to define your own rules in Blacklist, Whitelist and Redirect sections.
+All Internet resources matching Filters and Blacklist rules will be inaccessible from your device.
 All resources matching Whitelist rules will always be accessible (regardless of the Blacklist rules).
 You can also define Redirect rules and access some resources using different proxy servers.
-To activate Weblock you have to configure your Wi-Fi network properly.
-To do so, copy your Weblock URL (available in Settings section, e.g. "http://wl.is/abcdef.js"), go to your device's Settings -> Wi-Fi, open your network's advanced setup page (i), set HTTP PROXY to Auto and paste your configuration link into URL field.
-That’s it - you’re ready to go.
-Keep in mind, that you might have to restart your apps or reconnect to Wi-Fi for the filters to take effect.

 This problem might be caused by the fact that Google is processing web content through their servers to optimise bandwidth usage.
 Please disable this feature by going to Chrome app menu -> Settings -> Bandwidth and setting "Reduce Data Usage" to "Off".

 Redirects can be used to route connections with some network locations through specified HTTP proxy server.
 In some cases you can use redirects as an equivalent of /etc/hosts entry for web traffic, allowing you to test development environments directly from your iOS device.
 To do so, configure the domain of your choice to be accessed through your web server as a proxy server (use the desired server IP and port as a Proxy).